wmontgomery4/dotfiles/README.md

 See below for individual packages' instructions.

 # Vim/Neovim
+Completion and linting are supported for Rust, Swift, C++, Go, Python, Javascript, Flow, and Typescript.
+Other languages can easily be added.

 * This repository requires a fairly new version of Vim or Neovim.
 Package managers tend to have a version that is too old.
 These days I install Homebrew on Linux to get around this.
 Then you can